graphistry/graphistry-cli/docs/SSO.md

 4. Change the application name as you like and you can upload a logo for this application. <br>
 <img src="img/OIDC_setup/oidc_setup_okta_1_4.png">

-5. Change the sign-in redirect url in the following format.
+5. <a name="okta_1_1_5"></a> Change the sign-in redirect url in the following format.
 Change the field in bracket to relative field.
 For example, this is one of the urls used in development `http://localhost:8000/o/{organization_id}/sso/oidc/{idp_name}/login/callback`
 If you are using an enterprise plan, this is the callback url for it. `http://localhost:8000/g/sso/oidc/{idp_name}/login/callback` <br>
 <img src="img/OIDC_setup/oidc_setup_okta_1_5.png">

 6. Choose “Skip group assignment for now” and save the changes.
 We will assign the user/group later. <br>
 <img src="img/OIDC_setup/oidc_setup_okta_1_6.png">

 7. Record the field named “Client ID”, and “Okta domain”.
-We have to use these fields to register an Organization SSO ID Provider in graphistry. <br>
+We have to use these fields to register an Organization SSO ID Provider in graphistry. <a name="okta_1_1_7"></a> <br>
 <img src="img/OIDC_setup/oidc_setup_okta_1_7.png">
 <img src="img/OIDC_setup/oidc_setup_okta_1_8.png">